ursweiss/powershell-dns-export/README.md

-powershell-dns-export
+Powershell DNS Export
 =====================

-Exports Windows DNS records to SQL queries to import into MySQL database of PowerDNS
+Exports DNS domains and records from Windows DNS to SQL queries to be imported i